-Paint the area where you want to adjust the contrast and then move the contrast slider until you get the effect you are looking for.
+Paint the area where you want to adjust the contrast.
+Then move the contrast slider until you get the effect you are looking for.

-You can easily visualize which area you have painted by checking “Show Selected Mark Overlay”.
+You can visualize which area you have painted by checking “Show Selected Mark Overlay”.

-As photographers, contrast is a crucial element to consider in all our shots because it helps us to convey a mood or a message to the viewer.
-Although tonal contrast is the best known one, there are types such as color and conceptual contrasts.
+As photographers, contrast is a crucial element to consider in all our shots.
+It helps us to convey a mood or a message to the viewer.
+Tonal contrast is the best-known, but there are other types such as color and conceptual contrasts.

-You can train yourself to see contrasts around you and you can even arrange the scenarios a bit to achieve the result you want.
-Lightroom and other post processing software are great tools to give that final touch to your image!
+You can train yourself to see contrasts around you.
+You can even arrange the scenarios to achieve the result you want.